mediamonks/frontend-coding-standards/README.md

 Please read: https://chris.beams.io/posts/git-commit/

-- If possible add a reference to the corresponding ticket in the commit message.
-Make sure it is always clear why a change was made.
+- If possible, add the key of the corresponding ticket in the commit message.
+- Make sure it is always clear why a change was made.
 - Only commit one feature at the time.
 - Always check your commit in details to avoid committing wrong code.